How to Become a Licensed Dentist

 For a complete listing of all dental schools accredited by CODA, please visit www.ada.org/en/coda.

-Foreign trained dentists who have obtained an active and unrestricted license in another state of the U.S., and qualify through one of the available pathways under Licensure by Credential, can apply for a California dentist license under this pathway.
+- Out of State License.
+Foreign trained dentists who have obtained an active and unrestricted license in another state of the U.S. can apply for a California dentist license if they qualify through one of the available pathways under the Licensure by Credential pathway.